paypal/here-sideloader-api-samples/docs/README.md

 The JSON object’s format is largely the same as the invoice format in the PayPal Invoicing Service.
 For information about the available fields, see the descriptions in [CreateInvoice (a call in the Invoicing Service)](https://developer.paypal.com/webapps/developer/docs/classic/api/invoicing/CreateInvoice_API_Operation/).
 However, only certain fields are used; see the section "Call Reference" below for more details.

-The `merchantEmail` value must be a valid PayPal account and must match the account with which the merchant (or developer) will sign into the PayPal Here app (to process a payment).

 Note that duplicate items are ignored in the `itemList`; instead, you should increment the quantity.

 **Note:** Sending an invoice field with no value (for example, sending `“payerEmail”: “”`) will cause unexpected behavior, so remove any fields that lack a value.